francisconetodevv/automotive-stock/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📄 License

-This project is proprietary software of Automotive Manufacturing Corp.

----

 ## 📞 Support

 For support and queries, please contact the development team.

 ---

 Generated: October 29, 2025

+© 2025 Automotive Manufacturing Corp.
+All rights reserved.